Migrant workers in the Gulf Cooperation Council region

 Migrant workers in the Gulf Cooperation Council region involves the prevalence of migrant workers in the Kingdom of Bahrain, the State of Kuwait, the Sultanate of Oman, the State of Qatar, the Kingdom of Saudi Arabia and the United Arab Emirates (UAE).
 Together, these six countries form the Gulf Cooperation Council (GCC) (مجلس التعاون الخليجي), established in 1981.
 The GCC cooperates on issues related to economy and politics, and the subject of migrant workers constitutes a substantial part of the council's collaboration.
 All of the GCC countries are dependent on migrant labor to bolster and stimulate economic growth and development, as the GCC countries possess an abundance of capital while the domestic labor capacity is low.
 Although migrant workers in the Persian Gulf region amount to no more than 10% of all migrants worldwide, they constitute a significant part of the populations of their host countries.

-Globally, the GCC countries are situated among the top twenty countries where non-nationals outnumber national citizens.
-Both Saudi Arabia and the UAE are among the top ten countries accommodating the largest migrant populations in the world, occupying fourth and fifth place respectively.
-In Bahrain, Oman, Qatar and the UAE, the majority of the population comprises foreign laborers and in the latter two countries this number is as high as 80%.
+Globally, all six GCC countries rank among the twenty with greatest noncitizen percentage of resident population.
+Both Saudi Arabia and the UAE are among the top ten countries accommodating the largest noncitizen populations in the world, occupying fourth and fifth place respectively.
+In Bahrain, Kuwait, Qatar and the UAE, the majority of the population comprises noncitizen laborers and in the latter two countries this proportion is as high as 80%.
 Furthermore, 95% of the workers active in the domestic and construction sectors are migrant workers.
 As of 2013, it was estimated that approximately 18 million legal migrants resided in the GCC region.
 Over the last few years the number of migrants residing in the GCC has increased considerably.
-The Gulf Research Center defines non-nationals as individuals having citizenship of a country outside the GCC region.
-People who are lacking any recognized citizenship are also included in this definition.
+The Gulf Research Center defines non-nationals as individuals having citizenship of a country outside the GCC region or lacking any recognized citizenship.